Sairyss/domain-driven-hexagon/README.md

 - Notify shipping department;
 - Perform other side effects that are not concern of an original buy operation domain.

-Typical approach that is used involves executing all this logic in a service that performs a buy operation.
+Typical approach that is usually used involves executing all this logic in a service that performs a buy operation.
 But this creates coupling between different subdomains.

 A better approach would be publishing a `Domain Event`.
 Any side effect operations can be performed just by subscribing to a concrete `Domain Event` and creating as many event handlers as needed, without glueing any unrelated code to original domain's service that sends an event.